April 13, 2022

 Automatic Personally Identifiable Information Detection

 If you don’t know what data you’re holding, you’re going to have a hard time securing it.
 When datasets grow to contain thousands, millions, or even billions of data points, manually scrubbing for personally identifiable data becomes an impossible task.
 Businesses need an automated way to find this information to ensure it’s adequately protected.
-Mage Sensitive Data Discovery by Mage is a patented solution that finds sensitive data in even the most complex locations and uses natural language processing to find sensitive data even if it’s unlabeled or mislabeled.
+Sensitive Data Discovery Tool by Mage is a patented solution that finds sensitive data in even the most complex locations and uses natural language processing to find sensitive data even if it’s unlabeled or mislabeled.

 Detailed Dynamic Data Masking System